 This tutorial will teach you how to create a PPTP VPN server using a Mikrotik router, from scratch.
-Basically, almost every SOHO Mikrotik router has a SOHO configuration by default, which in most of the cases it is enough for small office or home usage.
+Basically, almost every SOHO Mikrotik router has a SOHO configuration by default, which in most cases it is enough for small office or home usage.

 Resetting the router, without the default configuration.